-The following data are replicated from Active Directory to AD LDS:
+Several types of data are replicated from Active Directory to ADAM:

 Edge Subscription information

-The following sections describe these types of data and the way they're used by the Edge Transport server.
+The following sections describe these types of data and the way that they are used by the Edge Transport server.

-Exchange 2010 extends both the Active Directory and AD LDS schemas to provide attributes on the ms-Exch-ExchangeServer object to represent the data needed to control the EdgeSync synchronization process.
+Exchange 2007 extends both the Active Directory and ADAM schemas to provide attributes on the ms-Exch-ExchangeServer object to represent the data needed to control the EdgeSync synchronization process.
 These attributes provide the following three functions that are important to the EdgeSync synchronization process:

 They provide automatic provisioning and maintenance of the credentials that are used to help secure the LDAP connection between a Hub Transport server and a subscribed Edge Transport server.